TuanAnhKhuc/Uni_Mini_Web_Project/README.md

 After the changes we made to the table models, we have to make sure that the variables in the frontend reflectes these changes as well to that it can pass the data.

+Added a new state variable for address using useState.

+Modified the form to include an input field for the address, with its onChange event handler linked to setAddress.

 ![Task 3 new contact frontend](https://github.com/user-attachments/assets/3948ae3a-a814-459b-a69b-1a23b528c3e7)

+Modified the component rendering the contact list to display the address field.

 ![Task 3 contact frontend](https://github.com/user-attachments/assets/d72d8904-f433-4338-9b3d-b7b685111950)

+Changed state management for phone details to use phone_type and phone_number instead of name and number.

 ![Task 3 frontend Phone ](https://github.com/user-attachments/assets/1c749477-a089-453b-aa94-8862b846605a)

+Updated the input field placeholder to "Phone Number" and the onChange event to use setPhoneNumber.

 ![Task 3 NewPhone frnt end part1](https://github.com/user-attachments/assets/f3c8d4f2-bd8b-488d-a0ba-99713bf7e396)

+Adjusted the request payload to include phone_type and phone_number when adding a new phone.

 ![Task 3 frontend NewPhone part 3](https://github.com/user-attachments/assets/bc53929d-94f8-4b8c-bf00-b7e5526bff1f)